Health and Safety Executive

 • is overseen by the European Chemicals Agency (ECHA);

-• will replace the Chemicals (Hazard Information and Packaging for Supply) Regulations 2009 – CHIP – from 1 June 2015
+• replaced the Chemicals (Hazard Information and Packaging for Supply) Regulations 2009 – CHIP on 1 June 2015.

 More detail can be found here: